 Everybody who has been to Croatia is just raving – about the food in general and the special treats such as extra virgin olive oil and big, aromatic truffles in particular.

-About the beautiful sceneries and the clear waters that are one of Europes last dolphin refuge.
+About the beautiful sceneries and the clear waters that are one of Europe’s last dolphin refuges.
 But I was stubborn.
-When everybody tries to talk me into one direction, I turn my head and walk the other way.
+When everybody tries to talk me in one direction, I turn my head and walk the other way.
 My mental age is 13.

 Since it’s much closer.
 Since it’s much cheaper.
-And a teeny tiny bit since everybody who has been there is just raving about it.
+And a teeny tiny bit since everybody who has been there being just raving about it.

 Guess what – now I’m one of them!
 I’m one of those who are raving about Croatia’s food and sceneries and clear waters – and I wrote a complete guide about my trip from Porec in Istria to Dubrovnik, the pearl of Dalmatia as well as all the mesmerizing stops on the way.
 And I urge you: Don’t turn your head – go to Croatia!

 I had planned on meandering leisurely from town to town, from beach to beach once I reached Croatia.
 The country has a size of only 56.594 km² – that’s only a fifth of Italy.